teeworlds/documentation/compiling_everything_windows.md

         - `server_debug`
         - `client_release`
         - `client_debug`
-3. The compiled game is located in `teeworldsSource`
+3. The compiled game is located in `teeworlds-version`

 **Note:** Teeworlds 0.5.2 and earlier requires python 2.x to compile.
 Python 3.x will not work.
 Python 3.x support is introduced with Teeworlds 0.6.0.